-Naloxone will be stored in a secure but accessible location consistent with the district's emergency response plan.
+Naloxone will be stored in secure but accessible locations consistent with the district's emergency response plan.
+Such locations shall be designed to provide ready and appropriate access for use during emergencies, consistent with the district's emergency response plan.

 Any school staff member may volunteer to participate in the program.
-Once trained by CCDOH, staff members who volunteer may administer intranasal Naloxone in the event of an emergency, on site during the school day or at any on-site school sponsored event.
-All volunteers administering Naloxone will be covered under the NYS Good Samaritan Law (adopted in 09/11).
+Once trained by using a NYSDOH approved training program, staff members may administer intranasal (in the nose) naloxone in the event of an emergency, on-site during the school day or at any on-site school sponsored activity.